ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 31:43 [[start:1903370][end:1909210]] We see how deeply intertwined cultural affordances are with power dynamics.
 [[start:1910510][end:1916250]] It allows us to understand societal structures in more depth.
-[[start:1917710][end:1930590]] So when we expand the scope of active inference in cultural affordance negotiation, we can dive into a case study, that of gender norms and gender fluidity to broader cultural contexts.
+[[start:1917710][end:1930590]] So when we expand the scope of Active Inference in cultural affordance negotiation, we can dive into a case study, that of gender norms and gender fluidity to broader cultural contexts.
 [[start:1931670][end:1935250]] This exemplifies the influence of power dynamics.
 [[start:1936870][end:1947000]] So just as individuals navigate and adapt to cultural affordances that are deeply shaped by societal power structures, they have to navigate gender related affordances that they also engage with.